MiyaCreeden/personal-research-library/README.md

 ## User Stories

-- As a user, I want to be able to create a new paper description and add it to a list of papers I've read.
+- As a user, I want to be able to create a new paper description and add the paper to a list of papers I've read.
 - As a user, I want to be able to view a list of papers I've read.
 - As a user, I want to be able to compute an overall rating (integer value between 0 and 10) from two sub-ratings.
 - As a user, I want to be able to filter a list based off a selected author (see all papers by that author).
+- As a user, I want to be able to filter a list based off a selected disipline.

 ## Markdown Tools